Nearly 300 golfers to compete in Chervo Vietnam Championship

 On the fringes of the tournament, golfers will have the opportunity to entertain themselves with many other interesting activities, including yoga performances, an exchange with Pro, a Chervo fashion show and the drawing of caricature paintings featuring golfers.

-Mr. Pham Viet Thang, Director General of HS Golf Vietnam and head of the organising committee, stated that with the message of connecting Vietnamese and Italian culture, the FLC Ha Long Bay golf course, located in one of the world’s natural wonders, is selected to host the tournament with the aim of advertising the image of a Vietnam, with both its famous natural landscapes and unique golf courses, to international friends.
+Speaking at the announcement ceremony, Pham Viet Thang, Director General of HS Golf Vietnam and head of the organising committee, stated that with the message of connecting Vietnamese and Italian culture, the FLC Ha Long Bay golf course, located in one of the world’s natural wonders, is selected to host the tournament with the aim of advertising the image of a Vietnam, with both its famous natural landscapes and unique golf courses, to international friends.